SF/0019 - MATHEMATICS EDUCATION

 METHODS AND CONCEPTS.
 What is maths education?
 Constructivism and problem-based learning.
 Maths activites in kindergarten.
 Discovery learning in primary school.

 THE CURRICULUM.
 Number sense.
 The four operations.
 Basic arithmetic facts.
 Place value.
 Multidigit arithmetic.
 Fractions and decimal numbers.
-Geometry and measure.
+Geometry and measurement.
 Pre-algebra.
 Probability and statistics.

 Second module (30 hours, Hector Freytes)